StevenClontz/resume/resume.md

 --------

 *   **A.M.P.'d (Auburn Mathematical Puzzle) Challenge**
-    *   Annual [puzzlehunt](http://en.wikipedia.org/wiki/Puzzlehunt)-inspired mathematics competition for 7th/8th grade students co-created with Dr. Braxton Carrigan (SCSU) in Spring 2012, and solely coordinated in Fall 2012
+    *   Co-created annual [puzzlehunt](http://en.wikipedia.org/wiki/Puzzlehunt)-inspired mathematics competition for 7th/8th grade students in Spring 2012, and served as Director in Fall 2012
     *   Served as writer, director, actor, videographer, and editor for videos featuring the "Auburn Math Police" Commissioner and various villains providing the scenario for the competition, as well as preparing puzzle worksheets to fit the theme
     *   Wrote several mathematical puzzles (including subjects like graph theory, number theory, game theory, geometry, etc.) to be solved by teams of 6-8 students, exploring Auburn University's campus to present their solutions to mathematics graduate students acting in character.
     *   Coordinated a staff of 20 graduate and undergraduate student volunteers along with AU COSAM Outreach leadership.